 Identify High Ranking Sites for the Keywords You Want to Rank For

 Most likely you have a list of keywords that you would like to rank for.
 Take a look at the websites that are ranking highest for those keywords.
 Keep a list of these websites and separate them into two categories: competitors and potential backlinks.
-Sites that are not competing with you by having similar products or services can make a great backlink opportunity.
+Sites that are not competing with you but have similar products or services can make great backlink opportunities.
 Consider what would be valuable for this site and reach out.
 This could be a well-designed infographic, an in-depth guide, data or research, or simply expertise on a topic.

 Discover the Backlink Gap Between You and Your Competitors

-Create a list of your competitors using a service such as SEMRush or Spyfu.
-You can discover the backlinks that your competitors have that you do not.
+Using a tool like SEMRush or Spyfu, create a list of your competitors, and discover their backlinks that you don’t have.
 With this list, there are several ways you can move forward.
 You can reach out to sites with the value you can bring to their site, citing their use of your competitor onsite and demonstrating what makes you stand out.
 Another way might be to look for broken links from your competitors and reach out to the site with your backlink to fill in this gap.

 Answer Questions On Blogs and Forums

 There are many blogs and forums that are looking for answers from experienced professionals.
 However, you need to know how to approach each one.
 On a site like Quora, you are able to answer a question and leave a backlink.
 However, on forums such as Reddit, you are less likely to be as well received.
 The site does not react well to self-promotion, and you will need to discreetly answer a question or have a link that works better than the link provided in the original post.
 For example, if a post links to a paid media source, most users will not be able to read the content and would gladly go to a free blog post that covers the same information.